 2) In April, the massive 20% price spike of Bitcoin revamped the crypto space.
 Most of the funds went into BTC, its dominance increased but Altcoins managed to grow in price at least in USD terms.

 3) At the end of June, Bitcoin’s price peaked and entered a phase of consolidation (very likely).
 The uncertainty of the direction of the next big move added significant pressure on the prices of Altcoins.
 BTC dominance kept trending higher.

-It is still early to say that with certainty, but it seems like we entered a new cycle.
+It is still early to say that with certainty, but it seems like we have entered a new cycle.
 BTC dominance touched levels not seen since July 2017, basically the dawn of the Great Bull Market.
-At the same time, Altcoins retraced to the same price level (in USD terms) they were back in April.
+At the same time, Altcoins retraced to the same price level (in USD terms) they were at back in April.
 Considering the magnitude of the price moves we witnessed in April, it’s safe to assume those levels should provide strong support in the future.

 It’s important to stress that uptrends starting from long periods of consolidations could be particularly powerful.
 The break out from the range provides confidence and optimism among traders and investors.
 Those that sold during the consolidation are tempted to buy back at higher prices, and this is a further buying catalyst.

 Crypto price analysis methodologies lack a solid track record.
 In another article, we explain why the price charts are not the only tool traders or investors should look at.
 Other significant metrics can gauge the state of the crypto industry and can predict where crypto prices are heading to in the future.